Eisenmonoxid/S6Patcher/Features/Features.md

   - Mission 15: The reinforcements are now correctly spawned.
   - Mission 13: The Red Prince and the Harbor are now actually enemies and attacks are therefore possible.
   - All Missions where the enemy had the wrong knight type (Marcus instead of Sabatta/Red Prince) have been fixed.
+  - "Player x has no name" messages have been fixed throughout multiple missions.

 ### Original Release
 - The parental control check is disabled.
 This caused the game to fail to launch when a certain Win32 DLL file was missing on the system.